Fastjet: Expansion of services

-Bezuidenhout instigated a 'Stabilisation Plan', which included reducing unprofitable routes, switching[KJ3] [NN4] from A319s to (smaller) Embraer ERJ145 aircraft and moving the airline's headquarters from London Gatwick Airport to Africa - later revealed as a move to Johannesburg.
+Bezuidenhout instigated a 'Stabilisation Plan', which included reducing unprofitable routes, switching [KJ3] [NN4] from A319s to (smaller) Embraer ERJ145 aircraft and moving the airline's headquarters from London Gatwick Airport to Africa - later revealed as a move to Johannesburg.
 The aim was to achieve cashflow breakeven in the fourth quarter of 2017.
-As part of a further fundraising in September 2017, to raise not less than US$44m.
+There was further fundraising in September 2017, to raise not less than US$44m.